kulve/tegra-debian/README.md

 Known issues
 ------------
-* Not properly tested, so there is a bunch unknown issues
+* Not properly tested, so there is a bunch unknown issues.
 * Low-power core doesn't work (kernel crash)
     * CPUfreq with ondemand governer works though.
-* Gstreamer usually assumes xvimagesink as the video sink, but nvxvimagesink must be used
+* Gstreamer usually assumes xvimagesink as the video sink, but nvxvimagesink must be used.
     * Totem obeys gconf: gconftool-2  -s /system/gstreamer/0.10/default/videosink nvxvimagesink --type=string
-* Wifi firmware binaries not included, they need to be copied from the Android rootfs (/dev/mmcblk0p3 after booting to Debian)
+* Wifi firmware binaries not included, they need to be copied from the Android rootfs.

 Setting up the rootfs
 ---------------------